Keyboard shortcuts

 SupersedesNoSingleDisplay ID of the predecessor entry (Authored only)

-Superseded-byGeneratedInverse of Supersedes; written by markspec format
+Superseded-byGeneratedInverse of Supersedes; written by markspec fmt

 DeprecatedNoSingleQuoted retirement reason string